jonswc/yealink-rpb/README.md

 #### Building the Image Yourself

-Build the image by using
+Build the image by using (tagging incrementally, along with `latest`)

 ```
-docker build -t jonswc/yealink:1.1 -t jonswc/yealink:latest .
+docker build -t YOUR_PERSONALIZED_NAME/yealink:1.1 -t YOUR_PERSONALIZED_NAME/yealink:latest .
 ```